-It’s 2015 and more and more businesses are moving their data from local on-premises file shares to the cloud for a variety of reasons.
+It’s the 21st century, more and more businesses are moving their data from local on-premises file shares to the cloud for a variety of reasons.
 It could be for persistence and backups, ease of access for employees across the globe, or even to limit the amount of infrastructure required to run the business itself.
 Cloud storage encourages working from home and goes hand-in-hand with more modern work environments.

 OneDrive for Business Migration Pre-Requisites

 The person usually tasked with the migration (in this case, you!) generally has full control on the DOMAIN folder, so we’ll go upon the assumption that it’s mapped as a network drive for the rest of the walkthrough.

 It’s also crucial that all the OneDrives have been previously provisioned.
 The hard way of doing this is making sure all your users have logged into Office 365.
 This will cue SharePoint to begin provisioning the user’s OneDrive.
 However, provisioning can be automated using Sharegate’s Get-OneDriveURL Powershell cmdlet.

 You’ll also want to make sure the account being used to perform a OneDrive for Business migration is set as an administrator on each individual OneDrive.
 Luckily Sharegate’s Reporting tool will allow you to do this in a few clicks.

 In short, use the software’s Reporting tool to pull up a list of all your OneDrives, select all the results that come up, click on Edit selected item(s) and run the “Add administrator” operation on them for the account you’ll be using for the migration.

 Also of note: if the user account used to connect to your SharePoint tenant has the necessary rights to grant this permission level, the software will handle this portion itself!